Summary

 Customizable Display

-Adjustable width, min/max values, labels, and colors for personalized visualization.
+Adjustable width, min/max values, labels, graph colors, label colors, and titles for personalized visualization.
+Support for negative values with proper scaling.

 Easy Integration